AdobeDocs/experience-manager-cloud-service.en/help/assets/share-assets.md

 ---

-# Asset link sharing {#asset-link-sharing}
+# Share and distribute assets managed in Experience Manager {#share-assets-from-aem}

-Adobe Experience Manager (AEM) Assets lets you share assets, folders, and collections as a URL with members of your organization and external entities, including partners and vendors.
-Sharing assets through a link is a convenient way of making resources available to external parties without them having to first log in to AEM Assets.
+Adobe Experience Manager (AEM) Assets lets you share assets, folders, and collections with members of your organization and external entities, including partners and vendors.
+You can use the following methods to share assets from Experience Manager Assets as a Cloud Service:

->[!NOTE]
->
->You require Edit ACL permission on the folder/asset you want to share as a link.
+* Share as a link
+* Download assets
+* Share via AEM desktop app
+* Share via Adobe Asset Link
+* (upcoming functionality) Share using Brand Portal

-## Share assets {#sharelink}
+## Share assets as a link {#sharelink}

 To generate the URL for assets you want to share with users, use the Link Sharing dialog.
 Users with administrator privileges or with read permissions at `/var/dam/share` location are able to view the links shared with them.
+Sharing assets through a link is a convenient way of making resources available to external parties without them having to first log in to AEM Assets.

 >[!NOTE]
 >
+>* You need Edit ACL permission on the folder or the asset that you want to share as a link.
->Before you share a link with users, ensure that Day CQ Mail Service is configured.
-An error occurs if you attempt to share a link without first [configuring Day CQ Mail Service](#configmailservice).
+>* Before you share a link with users, ensure that Day CQ Mail Service is configured.
+Otherwise, an error occurs.

 1. In the Assets user interface, select the asset to share as a link.
 1. From the toolbar, click/tap the **[!UICONTROL Share Link]**.